- Health Insurance

 From 1 April 2005, legislation took effect that enhanced the amount offered under the for older Australians.
 In effect, the value of the rebate was changed to be age dependent.
 From 1 April 2005, the Private Health Insurance Rebate for a person aged 65 – 69 years increased from 30% to 35%, and the rebate for a person aged 70 years and over increased to 40%.

-From 1 July 2012, the eligibility for a rebate (if any) will be determined by policyholder’s income and age.
+From 1 July 2012, the eligibility for a rebate (if any) was determined by policyholder’s income and age.
 Individuals and families whose income exceeds the threshold set by the Government will receive a reduced rebate.
 The current year income thresholds for Rebate Purposes are available from our Health Insurance Rebate webpage.

 As of 1 July 2013, the legislation was again changed to remove the Rebate from the LHC component of hospital cover premiums.